-In order to assess soil fertility appropriately and to deduce proper amelioration measures, our partner laboratory analyses up to 118 single parameters according to the method of “Fractional Analysis” (certified according to ÖNORM S2122-1).
+In order to assess soil fertility appropriately and to deduce proper amelioration measures, our partner laboratory analyses up to 118 single parameters according to the method of “Fractionated Analysis” (certified according to ÖNORM S2122-1).
 The following chart represents the parameters and the methods of analysis.

-Summarized description sheet of the “Fractional Analysis”
+Summarized description sheet of the “Fractionated Analysis”

 Water-soluble elements of a soil determine the concentration of substances within the soil solution.
 The soil solution is the most important medium for plant nutrition.
 It should hold an ideal composition of nutrients because plants just have a minor ability in selecting designated nutrients.